TagNakamoto/startup/README.md

 - **Bundled and transpiled**
 - **Components:** Login, logout, and answer checking is mocked up with jsx as possible.
   - Login leads to answer checker when username and password are provided, authenticating them.
 Otherwise other pages are hidden.
-  - Answer checker can check the answer to question 1, giving a message depending on if the input is correct or incorrect.
+  - Answer checker can check the answer to question 1, giving a message depending on if the input is correct or incorrect (stand-in answer is 3.14).
 Quote is displayed using JS.
   - Answer statistics populates table using JS for future tracking using databases and updated with websocket.
   - Answer checker and statistics can log out to return to login page and hide other pages.
 - **Hooks**